 The model is coupled to the long-range chemical transport model, DEHM, for chemical boundary conditions and the WRF model for meteorology.
 For emissions, high-resolution data is provided together with the option to apply vertical profiles.
 The model includes dry deposition of some gases and the removal of nitrogen dioxide (NO2) through chemical reactions with hydroxyl (OH) radical and ozone (O3) and a relatively simple equilibrium mechanism for the photochemical reactions between nitrogen monoxide (NO), NO2, and O3.
 For examples of model results, see Figure 1 to 3 below as well as this 2D animation.

 There is continual work to improve DALM and validate the model against measurements.
-For a comparison between the performance of UBM and DALM, see Andersen et al. (2023b).
 In the future, DALM is planned to be integrated into the DEHM/UBM/AirGIS human exposure modelling system, with the goal of improving its accuracy.

 References